habibsql/TheDesignPatterns/Src/TheDesignPatterns/Adapter/ReadMe.txt

 - Another name is wrapper.

-- Match between incompatable interfaces similar to electrical plug/adapters
+- Matches between incompatable interfaces.
+Very similar to electrical plug/adapters

-- Client make a request to the adapter & adapter translates that request on the adaptee using the adaptee interface.
+- Client make a request to the adapter and adapter translates that request on the adaptee using the adaptee interface.

-- Actually convert one interface of a class to another clients expect.
+- Actually convert one interface of a class into another interface that clients expect.

+- Adapter can be classified in 2 ways i) Class adapter: Implement based on inheritence. and ii) Object adapter: Implement based on composition.

 Benifits:

-- Without it 2 different classes can not work together(because of incompatible interface).
+- Without adapter, 2 different classes can not work together(because of incompatible interface).

 - Provide features that clients actual need.
 May be same feature or less.